darenkeck-dev/docs/complexity-post/managing_complexity.md

 Tests offload thinking by allowing your code contracts and corner cases to be enshrined in nice re-runnable tests.
 When implementing some new behavior, you can primarily focus on that specific feature, without the background noise of special cases.

-Tests are also a good way to keep you headspace thinking in terms of interfaces.
+Tests are also a good way to keep your headspace thinking in terms of interfaces.
 Tests are clients of the code you are writing, so you immediately test out the interface you are establishing.
 Additionally, when an interface needs to be changed, you get to double check that change by updating the appropriate test.

 A good test suite allows you to take bigger risks with your code.